ESRC Wales DTP Collaborative PhD Studentships in Social Sciences

-- Covering letter (up to two pages): Please address to Dr Teresa de Villiers, Director of Postgraduate Studies.
+- Covering letter: (to be uploaded to Personal Statement section) Please address to Dr Teresa de Villiers, Director of Postgraduate Studies.
 The covering letter must name the collaborative studentship being applied for.
 It must set out your reasons and motivation for applying to study at the School of Social Sciences, Cardiff University; your understanding, and expectations of doctoral study; and your academic interests generally, and particularly how these relate to the description of the project supplied.
 The covering letter should be no more than two pages.
 Please also specify whether you wish to apply on a +3 or 1+3 basis.

 - Curriculum Vitae: (to be uploaded to Professional Experience section) This should be no longer than two pages.

 - Research Proposal: (Please note: in the text box please state "See attached" as this cannot be left blank).
 For collaborative studentships, the proposal should build directly on the outline description that has been supplied.
 The proposal should be up to a maximum of 1000 words, not including bibliographic references.
 We suggest that you use the following five headings in your research proposal:

 - Your reflections on the title, aims and purpose of the research

 - Bibliographic references.

 The closing deadline for applications is Friday 1 February 2019 at 12:00 noon.
 Short-listed applicants will be invited to interview, which are expected to take place between Friday 22 February and Friday 1 March 2019.
 After interview, a final short-list of applicants will be put forward to a Panel convened by the ESRC Wales DTP Management Group at which final decisions with regard to studentship awards will be made.
-In most cases, successful applicants can expect to hear by mid-April 2018.
+In most cases successful applicants can expect to hear by early-April 2019.

 We reserve the right to close applications early should sufficient applications be received.